|Our back yard|

 She believed that her child was inside her body.
-X not only left the child unprotected, but gave a doctor permission to assault him.
+X not only left her child unprotected, but gave a doctor permission to assault her.

 "It is the duty of each individual and of society operating through its laws to provide protection for each member of the society.
 This follows the basic homicide laws of the common law that society protects a member from assault and death.
 The protection shall extend from the beginning of each human being's life - acknowledged to be when the father's sperm fertilizes the mother's ovum - and throughout the natural continuum of that human being's life."
 (From here.)

 When X called us she had become a Jesus-follower.
 We told X there is no sin that God cannot and will not forgive.
-X knew this in her mind; we prayed that this truth would descend into her heart.
+X knew this in her mind.
+We prayed that this truth would descend into her heart.
 It did.
 It has for me, too.

-Before I became a Jesus-follower I made choices and engaged in things I came to deeply regret.
+Before I became a Jesus-follower, I made choices and engaged in things I came to deeply regret.
 How, I wondered, could I ever break free from a conscience that condemned me?
 The answer..., the only answer I know of..., is in the gracious, merciful forgiveness of God.
 Without this we are all screwed.